nihao-wiki/nihao/docs/en/chongqing/cuisine/hot-pot.md

 # Hot Pot Delights: Your Guide to Local Favourites and Must-Try Dishes

+## Introduction

+Chongqing hotpot originated on the Yangtze River banks in the early 20th century.
+Dock workers, seeking warmth and economy, cooked cheaper offal and scraps in a broth of chili and Sichuan pepper.
+Over time, this developed into the distinctive Chongqing hotpot known for its numbing spiciness and aroma.

-The estimated number of hot pot restaurants in Chongqing is around 30,000.
+The estimated number of hotpot restaurants in Chongqing is around 30,000.
 It's no exaggeration to say that they can be found on virtually every street corner.

+Chongqing residents' love for hotpot knows no season; even in the scorching summer, the allure of hotpot remains undiminished.
+They believe that spicy food promotes perspiration, aiding the body in dissipating heat under high temperatures, making hotpot a part of their diet even in summer months.

+In addition, Chongqing's hotpot culture has transcended mere dietary habits; it has become a manifestation of social activities and a way of life.
+Whether it's family gatherings, dinners with friends, or business banquets, hotpot is always among the top choices.

+## Diversity

+The diversity of Chongqing hotpot is reflected in its numerous variations, categorized into "old-school hotpot," "skewered hotpot," and other types of hotpot.
+- <Speech>老火锅</Speech>(Old-School Hot Pot): This is the most traditional form of Chongqing hotpot, characterized by a base of beef tallow, Sichuan peppercorns, dried chili peppers, and other spices, creating a rich and numbing flavor that epitomizes authentic Chongqing hotpot.
+- <Speech>串串火锅</Speech>(Skewered Hot Pot): Skewered hotpot offers a more convenient dining format, where ingredients are threaded onto bamboo skewers, making them easy to cook and facilitating billing based on the number of skewers consumed.

+## Ultimate Guide

+### Duration

+The duration of a hotpot meal typically ranges from 1 hour to 4 hours.
+It can largely be attributed to several factors:
+- Social Nature: Hotpot is a highly social dining format.
+People gather around a shared table, cooking and eating together, which naturally extends the mealtime as it provides ample opportunity for friends and family to interact.
+- Cooking Process: Ingredients need to be cooked individually in the simmering broth, which requires time.
+Moreover, to ensure the best texture and flavor, some ingredients demand specific cooking durations that cannot be rushed.
+- Variety of Ingredients: The vast array of ingredients available for hotpot, ranging from meats and seafood to vegetables, tofu, and noodles, necessitates time for selection, preparation, and tasting.

-## Broth
+### Broth

-When you step into a hot pot restaurant, the very first thing you'll be asked is what kind of broth you'd like your hot pot to be – it’s the crucial starting point for any hot pot dining experience.
+When you step into a hotpot restaurant, the very first thing you'll be asked is what kind of broth you'd like your hotpot to be – it’s the crucial starting point for any hotpot dining experience.

 <table>
   <thead>